 If you could simply make sure that the right parts were always on the shelf how much money would that save you?
 If you could reduce the cost of emergency / overnight parts shipments by just 20% what would the monthly improvement be?
 If you could reduce the number of days equipment sits in an “awaiting parts” status and is unavailable for use by 50% what would the effect be on your need to rent or transport equipment from other locations?
 How much might that save you?

 Nothing is going to prevent your job sites from occasionally damaging the equipment through bad practices or genuine job-site accidents.
 However, you can prevent job-site breakdowns caused by equipment that hasn’t been maintained properly.
 As well as the cost of emergency call outs, the potential need to organize swap-outs of equipment to get the site up and running again and the huge cost of logistics this may entail.

 If you could reduce the need for job site emergency call outs by just 20% what might that save you in technician costs?
 If you could cut the number of swap-outs due to breakdown (as opposed to customer damage) but just 10% how much might that save you in logistics costs every month?

-If you are looking for software that takes into account maintenance schedules and preventative maintenance check out this free ebook.
-Or let us show you how Wynne’s preventative maintenance programs can reduce your costs and improve margins.
+If you are looking for software that takes into account maintenance schedules and preventative maintenance, let us show you how Wynne’s preventative maintenance programs can reduce your costs and improve margins.